wormhole-foundation/wormhole/docs/operations.md

 ### Cosmos / IBC Connected nodes

-All modern cosmos integrations happen by wormhole observing IBC transactions on gateway (wormchain).
+All modern Cosmos integrations happen by Wormhole observing IBC transactions on Gateway (wormchain).
 Guardian node operators do not need to run full nodes for these networks.
-For cosmos based chains that were added before this functionality, a full node is still necessary.
+For Cosmos based chains that were added before this functionality, a full node is still necessary.

-The following cosmos based nodes were added prior to  gateway and guardians need to run full nodes:
+The following Cosmos based nodes were added prior to Gateway and guardians need to run full nodes:

 * Injective
 * Terra